srianbury/YouTubeSubCount/README.md

 Get the number of subscribers from any YouTube channel in less than 20 easy to read lines of code!

 ## How to use:
 Enter the profile url for any YouTube channel.
-To test, enter a blank string and a url will be provided for you
+If you are using PyCharm, make sure to hti space after you enter the url to prevent it from opening.
+To test, enter a blank string (just press return/enter) and a url will be provided for you.

 ## Motivation